trrgomez/horiseon/README.md

 # Horiseon

 ## Description

-___
+A website that offers search engine optimization, social media marketing and online reputation management.
 An important concept in web development is to make a website accessible for people with disabilities.
 Web accessiblity uses assitive technologies that create high-quality websites and web tools that will ultimately work for all people.
-In addition, another important concept is learning how to refactor code websites to meet this criteria.
+In addition, another important concept is learning how to refactor code in websites to meet this criteria.

- The goal for this project is to make a website accessible for a marketing agency in order to optimize their site for search engines.
+The goal for this project was to make a website more accessible in order to improve search engine optimization.

  [Website Link](https://trrgomez.github.io/horiseon/)